aws/eks-distro/docs/contents/users/install/index.md

 # EKS Distro Installation

-This page covers our community supported EKS Distro installation methods.
+This page covers our community-supported EKS Distro installation methods.
-These instructions are provided by the community and if there are any issues with them, please submit a pull request.
+These instructions are provided by the community, and if there are any issues with them, please submit a pull request.
 These installation methods may not be tested.